Contextual Agentic Memory is a Memo, Not True Memory: Call to Action

 \section{Call to Action}

 The limitations we document are not inevitable.
-Agentic memory and parametric learning are complementary, not competing: the right architecture combines fast episodic lookup (retrieval) with a consolidation channel that periodically encodes distilled experience into weights---the AI analog of biological sleep.
+Agentic memory and parametric learning are complementary, not competing: the right architecture combines fast episodic lookup with a separately governed channel that can encode selected experience into persistent adaptive state.
 We address three communities with one clear ask each.